fvalles/Tech-Jobs-App/README.md

 # Tech-Jobs-App

-React Native app developed with Expo!
+Welcome to my second React Native app, developed with Expo!

 Tools used:
 - Styled Components